SiebenCorgie/spv-patcher/docs/projectdoc.typ

 = Testing

-#lorem(40)
+== Code-Validation

+Before running the generated code, we can validate it against the SPIR-V specification.
+For that a CLI programme is provided by Khronos called `spirv-val`.
+It simply takes a shader module on stdin (or as a file) and outputs an error if any invalid code was found.
+In theory any module passing that check should be valid SPIR-V code and therefore be executable.
+In practice `spirv-val` does not catch all errors, which is the reason for enabling Vulkan's runtime validation as well.

+== Runtime Validation

+The second validation happens at runtime.
+We have two ways of checking the validity of the shader module.
+One is Vulkan's validation layers.
+They are mainly used to check that a Vulkan application conforms to the Vulkan specification.
+However, it also detects runtime invalid shader execution, or malformed code.
+We check that by turning on the validation layer and routing error output into our test.

+Secondly, we check that the test returns the expected output.
+For that, we download the test run's result and check it against our _blessed_ results.
+Those _blessed_ results are a list of prior saved results from which we know that they are correct.
+This lets us ultimately find regression for code that is _valid_ in itself, but produces an incorrect (or unexpected) output.

 = Benchmarking

-Therea are two _domains_ we can test.
+There are two _domains_ we can test.
 One is the CPU side, where we mostly measure how long any of the patches takes.
 The other side is GPU-runtime of the resulting code after patching.
 The `spv-benchmark` application reflects that.
 When running the app, only the GPU-side benchmarks are executed.
 For the CPU-side we use #link("https://github.com/bheisler/criterion.rs")[Criterion.rs].
 In can be invoked via `cargo bench`, which will run the benchmark and generate a HTML report at `target/criterion/report/index.html`.

-All patching benchmarks take a _simple_ code template that calculates distance of a pixel to an image's center, and replace that with a simple #link("https://en.wikipedia.org/wiki/Mandelbrot_set")[mandelbrot set] calculation.
+All patching benchmarks take a _simple_ code template that calculates the distance of a pixel to an image's center, and replace that with a simple #link("https://en.wikipedia.org/wiki/Mandelbrot_set")[mandelbrot set] calculation.

 == Hardware note